 You won’t find many shops or restaurants in The Sea Ranch proper.
 For that, you’ll want to head just a few miles north to Gualala (pronounced wa-LA-la) in Mendocino.
 More about that in a bit.

-The Nature of The Sea Ranch Architecture
+First Impressions of The Sea Ranch Architecture

 I love the wildness, from the raptors that claim the craggy bluffs, to the hidden coves that appear only at low tide, the driftwood dotting black sandy beaches, whales breaching in the surf, and foxes hunting in open meadows.

 The controlled part seems just as fierce, like an unyielding, town-wide gated community.
 Due to architectural guidelines drawn up in the 1960s, all houses feature low profiles and must be built from natural wood materials.

 The Sea Ranch community association sees that all private homes are situated and designed to honor the natural landscape.
 This minimalist approach for “living lightly on the land” gives the place a sense of calm and natural dignity, but may seem stifling to potential residents.

 The neighborhoods are set amid the hills and meadows and a few 100-year-old Cypress hedgerows planted in the early 1900s to break the northwest winds.
 You’ll see sheep happily munching on grasses amid the Cypress trees along the streets.

 Walk or drive around town and you can view homes designed by renowned architects Charles W. Moore, Joseph Esherick, William Turnbull, Donlyn Lyndon and Richard Whitaker.